 This article will provide an overview of email suppression settings.

 Engagement-based suppression is a tool in SharpSpring that prevents emails from being sent to unengaged leads, which are leads with either a contact engagement score of 0 or leads that are unengaged due to no engagement in 24 months.

-While the suppression applies to automations, the setting to disable it does not affect automations.
 This suppression also applies to emails sent to lists.
 Healthy or At Risk senders in SharpSpring have the option to either require or disable engagement-based suppression.
 It takes 60 days after you become a Healthy sender before you can remove suppression.

 To require engagement-based suppression, do the following:

 Agencies that are looking to turn off engagement-based suppression off for individual clients should refer to Adding and Managing Client Accounts: Managing Client Email Suppression.

 Note: Senders with Unhealthy or Limited statuses will be unable to click the checkbox, as the checkbox will be grayed out.